arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - agree 3 suitable personal objectives and corresponding key results with your line manager
 - ensure that one of these objectives is related to an agreed training activity
 - enter your objectives and key results on the corporate PDR system

+### 4.1 Summary

+TODO

+### 4.2 The Quarterly Cycle

+TODO

+### 4.3 Alignment with HR

+TODO

+Create a "conversation check-in" once per fortnight (i.e. to capture what was discussed in the 1-2-1)

+HR requires a "performance check-in" at the beginning and end of the year.